7.31.2024

 After a couple of months of not touching any of my Wings of Glory projects, I have been slowly working on a pair of Ansaldo A.1s for the Kościuszko Squadron.
 I believe I have them completed from a painting perspective - now I just need to order decals to mark the planes.
 They are not perfect, but looking pretty decent I think, and once the decals have been added and a final coat of sealer has been applied, they should look good on the tabletop.

 These are resin prints, from Table Top Flights.
 Good prices and service from Mike over at Table Top.
+Painted with Vallejo corn brown for the fuselages, and AK Interactive clear doped linen version2 for the wings and tail.

 Oops, just noticed I forgot the radiator on the top wing, so I have now taken care of that task, and with a little more touchup around the radiator, the painting will be completed.